web-platform-tests/rfcs/rfcs/interop_2023.md

 Proposal selection (November 1 to November 30) will be done using a positions process similar to [Interop 2022](https://github.com/web-platform-tests/interop-2022/issues/38) but with some changes.
 The process is:

 - Each participating organization takes one of 3 positions on each proposal: support, neutral, or oppose.
-- A proposal is accepted if there is consensus, meaning support from at least two participating organizations and no opposition.
+- A proposal is tentatively accepted if there is consensus, meaning support from at least two participating organizations and no opposition.
-- The team reviews the accepted proposals and can decide to group multiple proposals, or to drop proposals.
-Both actions require team consensus.
+- The team reviews the proposals and can decide to group multiple proposals, or to drop proposals.
+Proposals that got only neutral positions can also be included.
+All changes at this point require team consensus; by default the outcome of the previous step stands.
 - The final list of accepted proposals is decided by team consensus no later than November 30.

 The purpose of the second round of grouping and optionally dropping proposals is to avoid sub-proposals as in the Interop 2022 process.
 Instead, proposals will be as specific as reasonably possible, and can be grouped into themes afterwards.
 The expectation is that proposals will only be dropped if there is consensus that they don't make sense in light of which other proposals were accepted.